Equimatchable Claw-Free Graphs: Preliminaries

 \begin{corollary} \cite{sumner1974graphs} Every 2-connected claw-free odd graph is factor-critical. \end{corollary}

 \begin{lemma} \cite{sumner1979randomly} A connected graph is randomly matchable if and only if it is isomorphic to $K_{2p}$ or $K_{p,p}$ ($p \ge 1$). \end{lemma}

-Using the above facts, we detect some trivial cases as follows.
+Using the above facts, we identify some easy cases as follows.

-\begin{proposition} A connected claw-free even graph is equimatchable if and only if it is isomorphic to $K_{2p}$ ($p \geq 1$) or $C_4$. \end{proposition} \begin{proof} $K_{2p}$ and $C_4$ are clearly equimatchable and claw-free.
+\begin{proposition} A connected even graph is claw-free and equimatchable if and only if it is isomorphic to $K_{2p}$ ($p \geq 1$) or $C_4$. \end{proposition} \begin{proof} The graphs $K_{2p}$ and $C_4$ are clearly equimatchable and claw-free.
 Conversely, let $G$ be a connected equimatchable claw-free even graph.
 By Lemma \ref{lem:ClawFreeAdmitsPerfectMatching}, $G$ admits a perfect matching.
 Therefore, $G$ is randomly matchable.
 By Lemma \ref{lem:RandomlyMatchable}, $G$ is either a $K_{p,p}$ or a $K_{2p}$ for some $p \geq 1$.
 Since $G$ is a claw-free graph, it is a $K_{2p}$ or a $C_4$. \end{proof}

 \begin{lemma} Every odd graph $G$ with $\alpha(G)=2$ is equimatchable and claw-free. \end{lemma} \begin{proof} Every matching of $G$ has at most $(n-1)/2$ edges since $n$ is odd.
 On the other hand, a maximal matching with less than $(n-1)/2$ edges implies an independent set with at least 3 vertices, a contradiction.
 Then every maximal matching has exactly $(n-1)/2$ edges.
 The graph $G$ is clearly claw-free because a claw contains an independent set with 3 vertices. \end{proof}